 The Sonar Premium Rebreather In-Line 230 Bar Valve is an inline configuration popular with rebreather divers for use on their cylinders.

 The valves have five-thread 200 bar DIN (G 5/8 BSP) outlets.
-Inlets have standard 3/4-14 NPSM neck threads for use with all modern Australian standard aluminum and steel scuba tanks and include a threaded 'dip tube' with hex opening for easy installation.
+Inlets have standard 3/4-14 NPSM neck threads for use with all modern Australian standard aluminium and steel scuba tanks and include a threaded 'dip tube' with hex opening for easy installation.

 These valves are suitable for use with most 200 to 232 bar steel and aluminium cylinders supplied in Australia, e.g. Faber, Catalina, Luxfer etc. They are strong and reliable and are made from really top quality materials.
 Valves have a 0.3 mm burst disk.

 WARNING: Please ensure that you are fitting the valve to the correct cylinder.
 If in doubt please ask.

 The Sonar Premium Inline Valves include a nearly indestructible handwheel made from soft rubber formed around a stainless steel insert.
-The stainless steel insert ensures positive operation with long-lasting life.
+The stainless steel insert ensures positive operation with a long-lasting life.
 The large ribs make it easy to open or close the valve even while wearing gloves.
 The rubber with stainless steel insert handwheel design is the preferred choice of technical divers.
 The black handwheel is standard.
 Optional green colour handwheels are available.

 Sonar Premium Rebreather In-Line Valve 225 bar Features